civicrm/civicrm-user-guide/docs/common-workflows/deduping-and-merging.md

     *  This feature is intended for use with large data sets that have strictly managed field structures.
 If you have a small database with only a few duplicates, we recommend you merge them manually using your own judgement.
     *  Once merged, the links between the duplicate contact and records elsewhere in the system will be transferred to the original contact (e.g. event participant records, groups, tags, contributions, activities, cases and memberships).
 You will NOT be able to reverse this change.
-    *  Duplicate records, once merged, will be deleted and are not recoverable.
+    *  Duplicate records, once merged, will be deleted and are not recoverable, unless you have database logging enabled.
 We strongly recommend backing up your data before running a batch merge.

 ## A multi-stage deduping process